Bidirectional EV charging explained - V2G, V2H & V2L

 Vehicle-to-home (V2H) is similar to V2G, but the energy is used locally to power a home instead of being fed into the electricity grid.
 This enables the EV to function like a regular household battery system to help increase self-sufficiency, especially when combined with rooftop solar.
 However, the most apparent benefit of V2H is the ability to provide backup power during a blackout.

-For V2H to operate, it requires a compatible bidirectional EV charger and additional equipment, including an energy meter (CT meter) installed at the main grid connection point.
+For V2H to work, a compatible bidirectional charger and additional equipment, including an energy meter (CT meter) installed at the main grid connection point, are required.
 The CT meter monitors energy flow to and from the grid.
 When the system detects grid energy consumed by your home, it signals the bidirectional EV charger to discharge an equal amount, thus offsetting any power drawn from the grid.
 Likewise, when the system detects energy being exported from a rooftop solar array, it diverts this to charge the EV, which is very similar to how smart EV chargers work.
-To enable backup power in the event of a blackout or emergency, the V2H system must be able to detect the grid outage and isolate it from the network using an automatic contactor (switch).
-This is known as islanding, and the bidirectional inverter essentially operates as an off-grid inverter using the EV battery.
-Grid isolation equipment is required to enable backup operation, much like hybrid inverters used in backup battery systems.

 Energy diagram of a bidirectional charger using V2H to power a home